 Any workplace can be a stressful place.
 But, when your work causes severe mental and…

 In total, the workplace is responsible for around 120,000 deaths a year, according to a new study.
-We also know that our work environments can cause us stress as well, which can really impact our mental health.
-Many people think that mental heath issues are unrelated to our physical health, but that is not true.
+We also know that our work environments can cause us to stress as well, which can really impact our mental health.
+Many people think that mental health issues are unrelated to our physical health, but that is not true.

 The physiological effects of stress on our blood chemistry, cholesterol levels, metabolic functioning, and our immune system are real and dangerous.

-This articles states that, despite the evidence that our workplaces are causing detrimental health effects, OSHA and other agencies “have done little to address the psychological risks so prevalent in contemporary workplaces, beyond extensively documenting their existence and toll.”
+This article states that, despite the evidence that our workplaces are causing detrimental health effects, OSHA and other agencies “have done little to address the psychological risks so prevalent in contemporary workplaces, beyond extensively documenting their existence and toll.”